-House manager Adam Schiff called out Trump defense team lawyer Pat Cipollone Friday, saying that in his capacity as White House counsel he was “in the loop” in the effort to persuade Ukrainian officials to dig up dirt on former Vice President Joe Biden.
+House impeachment manager Adam Schiff called out President Trump’s defense team lawyer Pat Cipollone Friday, saying that in his capacity as White House counsel he was “in the loop” in the effort to persuade Ukrainian officials to dig up dirt on former Vice President Joe Biden.

 That allegation originated in a forthcoming memoir by former national security adviser John Bolton.
-Details from Bolton’s manuscript have leaked out over the past week.
-In an article published Friday, the New York Times reported on Bolton’s account ofan Oval Office meeting in early May at which President Trump directed him “to help with his pressure campaign to extract damaging information on Democrats from Ukrainian officials.”
+Details from Bolton’s manuscript have leaked over the past week.
+In an article published Friday, the New York Times reported on Bolton’s account of an Oval Office meeting in early May at which Trump directed him “to help with his pressure campaign to extract damaging information on Democrats from Ukrainian officials.”

 Bolton claims that Cippolone, who has led Trump’s defense team during the impeachment trial, attended the Oval Office meeting with the president, along with acting chief of staff Mick Mulvaney and Trump’s personal lawyer Rudy Giuliani.